-Our day began with a thirty minute ERS on Sequoia Adventure (#498).
-This is of course the first installation anywhere in the world of the S&S Screaming Squirrel coaster, notable as the first such ride to include straight pieces of track on which riders travel upside down.
-The whole layout can best be described as the top piece of a wild mouse ride turned on its side.
-The idea, while interesting, is not overly comfortable.
-Quite a large percentage of our group decided to only ride once during the session, presumably for this reason.
-Even notwithstanding this, the loading speed is as slow as a wet week.
-Based on what I saw, the ride was being operated with a throughput of, at best, about two hundred per hour.
-This might be acceptable for a small park, but it is totally unforgivable in a large one.
-I managed two rides, one in front and one in back, and honestly I wouldn't wait more than ten minutes to ride it again.
+Our day began with a thirty minute ERS on Sequoia Adventure (#500), the world premiere of the S&S Screaming Squirrel.
+The layout can best be described as the top layer of a wild mouse turned on its side, comprising sections of flat track on which riders travel both upright and upside down.
+The idea is novel, but the implementation falls short as adult riders end up with a lot of weight on their shoulders.
+Many of our group members decided that one ride was enough, and that was probably just as well as the loading speed was pretty slow; today the operators were dispatching a car every fifty seconds or so, giving a best case throughput of around two hundred guests per hour.
+This might be acceptable for a small park, but it falls far short of what is needed in a large park like this one.
+I managed two rides, one in front and one in back, and that was more than enough for me.
+I doubt I'd wait more than ten minutes to ride again.

-We joined the queue for the Canyons ride, a slow track-driven journey throw a short and uninteresting outdoor area and an even shorter indoor area, the latter of which had some basic theming but nothing overly exciting.
-The half an hour wait for it added insult to injury; if we had known what we were waiting for it is improbable any of us would have bothered.
+The disappointment continued with Canyons, a sluggish antique car ride with very little to recommend it.
+The outdoor section of the route was unimaginative, and while the indoor portion was better it comprised less than ten seconds of the total journey.
+The half an hour wait added insult to injury; if we had known what we were in line for it's a safe bet that none of us would have bothered.
 Slightly better was the Tunga boat ride, which journeyed through a forested area filled with animatronic creatures of all descriptions.
 The inevitable jibes not withstanding, Oh look!
 It's Andy Hine!, the journey proved to be a chance to relax for a few minutes while not standing up.
 There were enough people in the boat for me to take some group photographs, and I passed the camera to the other end of the boat so they could be taken in both directions.

 Based on recommendations from other club members we decided to check out the Magic House, a haunted swing attraction.
 I cannot put my finger on why some of these are better than others; they are all, after all, the same ride.
 Nevertheless, this one was definitely one of the better models.
 The ride was, if anything, improved by the reaction of the riders; it was evident that many of those on board had never seen a ride like this, and it took them a while to figure out what the ride actually did.